 *These quotes were collected from an email inquiry sent to coaches in the Athletics Department in Fall 2018.

 Summer study away is another great option that Amherst student-athletes may consider.
 There are many options for language immersion, teaching programs, university summer schools, fellowships, and more for the summer.
 These short-term opportunities may be a particularly good fit for those who feel they cannot afford to miss a whole semester or year of on-campus athletics.
 Please note that the college does not award credit or financial aid for summer opportunities.

 The Loeb Center also offers support and funding for opportunities to go abroad for a summer internship.
-Working abroad provides many of the same benefits that studying abroad does: cultural immersion, learning across difference, and access to new parts of the world.
-Learn more about how Loeb Center funding works for international internships, or read stories from Amherst students who have interned abroad.
+Working abroad provides many of the same benefits that studying abroad does: cultural immersion, learning across differences, and access to new parts of the world.
+Learn more about how Loeb Center funding works for international internships.

 Photo: Talia Land '20 (far right) with lacrosse team she joined in Copenhagen, Denmark in Fall 2018.